 This investigation demonstrates that organizational turnaround is a complex process worth additional attention from empirical researchers and theorists alike.
+Especially in light of increasing demands for accountability,turnaround strategies for failing organizationsare both politically and theoretically relevant.
 Using monitoring interventions in underperforming schools districts, this analysis shows only short term performance improvements for the most politically salient measure that are likely to dissipate quickly over time.
 For some types of organizations, short term performance improvements may be adequate.
-However, for many public organizations, performance improvements are needed to last for much longer periods of time.
+However, for many public organizations, performance improvements are needed to last for much longer periods of time to avoid incurring greater costs or agency closure.
 Here, monitoring proves to be a quick fix that is not suitable to address larger problems faced by public organizations.
 Longer term strategies are needed if improvements are to be gained and maintained across all outcome measures.

 Findings also suggest that managers matter, bolstering the arguments that both internal and external mechanisms must be considered when attempting to find solutions for failing organizations.
 Individual monitors are significantly related to the turnaround of failing schools between 2007 and 2011: women and former superintendents increased college readiness rates while only professional education consultants were able to increase TAKS passage rates.
 These relationships may lead to several questions in the development of intervention policies.
-If state agencies continue to prioritize standardized high stakes tests such as TAKS (now STAAR), then consultants may be best suited to help school identified as poorly performing.
+If state agencies continue to prioritize standardized high stakes tests, then consultants may be best suited to help school identified as poorly performing.
 However, if the state wishes to prioritize college readiness, perhaps a different type of monitor is best.
 These contextual differences illustrate that the causes of low performance may be linked to a variety of mechanisms that cannot be treated by a one-size-fits-all intervention policy.
+It may not make sense to have the same sanction for a range of problems.
 Schools targeted for poor performance generally had higher levels of disadvantaged students and lower levels of resources.
 These schools may not be able to address performance issues in a manner comparable to schools that serve advantaged students.
 This argument is further supported by the clear difference between failing public schools and failing charter schools.
 As charter schools likely face difficulties that are different from their public school counterparts, school-specific strategies may be necessary to help establish and increase performance in these organizations.

 A number of items remain to be explored to develop knowledge of turnaround that can be applied to multiple types of public organizations.
 While a turnaround strategy, such as monitoring, may prove unfruitful for one type of organization, findings may vary across organizations outside of K-12 education.
 Additional research is needed to determine when monitoring is more or less likely to work.
-Further, there exists a need for policy makers to consider the external constraints on organizations as accountability policies are implemented.
+Further, there exists a need for policy makers toconsider the external constraints on organizations as accountability policies are implemented.
 More effort may be needed to select turnaround strategies on an organization-specific basis to gain maximum utility from interventions.